kpeu3i/jwt-bundle/README.md

 JwtBundle
 =========

-Integrates jwt authentication mechanism into Symfony.
+This bundle integrates JWT authentication mechanism into Symfony.

 ## Installation